How to Improve the Effectiveness and Performance of Your Team, No Matter What Field They’re in

 Get the Right People Onboard

-The tricky part is getting people to buy into what you’re looking to achieve, as without it, you’ve got no chance.
+The tricky part to improving team performance is getting people to buy into what you’re looking to achieve, as without it, you’ve got no chance.

 It has to be nurtured and you have to get others onboard to buy into the idea.
 If you’re simply wanting to hire cheap labour for a call centre, then that’s a different story.